 - 1-1/2 cup chicken stock

-Remove the bacon and place onto a paper towel lined plate.
-Remove all but about 2 tablespoons of the bacon grease in the pan.
+- Remove the bacon and place it onto a paper towel-lined plate.
+Remove all but about 2 tablespoons of the bacon grease from the pan.

 - Add the pan back to the heat and add in the onions.
 Cook for about 10 minutes while the onions soften and start to get soft and slightly brown.

 - Add in the garlic, basil, rosemary, sage, thyme, kosher salt, black pepper, and drained corn.